saeed-coditas/elasticsearch/README.md

 Q.3 How would you monitor this instance?
 What metrics would you monitor?

     We can Monitor the Instances using AWS Cloudwatch Service.
 Also we can configure Prometheus, Grafana for visualization.
-We can monitor metrics like CPU Utilization, Memory Utilization and Disk Utilization.
+We can monitor metrics like CPU Utilization, Memory Utilization and Disk Utilization of the instance.

 Q.4 Could you extend your solution to launch a secure cluster of ElasticSearch nodes?
 What would need to change to support this use case?